edgedb/edgedb/docs/datamodel/index.rst

 .. rubric:: Instance

-An EdgeDB **instance** is a collection of databases that store their data in a shared directory, listen for queries on a particular port, and are managed by a running EdgeDB process.
-Instances can be created, started, stopped, and destroyed locally with the :ref:`EdgeDB CLI <ref_cli_overview>`.
+An EdgeDB **instance** is a running EdgeDB process.
+Instances can be created, started, stopped, and destroyed locally with the :ref:`EdgeDB CLI
+<ref_cli_overview>`.

+.. _ref_datamodel_branches:

+.. rubric:: Branches

+.. versionadded:: 5.0

+Each instance can be branched when working on new features, similar to branches in your VCS.
+Each branch has its own schema and data.

 .. _ref_datamodel_databases:

 .. rubric:: Database

+.. versionadded:: 5.0

+    In EdgeDB 5, databases were replaced by branches.

 Each instance can contain several **databases**, each with a unique name.
 At the time of creation, all instances contain a single default database called